The 10 Most Influential Ancient Greek Painters

 Although Echion’s painting no longer exists, we gain some insight into its appearance from Botticelli and Giovanni Antonio Bazzi, who were greatly inspired by Echion.

-Sandro Botticelli, Italian Renaissance painter, after reading Lucien’s praise for Echion’s painting, was motivated to paint his famous; Venus and Mars, said to represent the marriage of Venus, goddess of love (Greek Aphrodite) and Mars (Greek Aries), god of war which shows cherubs playing with what is thought to be Alexander’s lance, and wearing his helmet and breastplate.
+Said to represent the marriage of Venus, goddess of love (Greek Aphrodite) and Mars (Greek Aries), god of war, the painting shows cherubs playing with what is thought to be Alexander’s lance and wearing his helmet and breastplate.

-‘Art has no end but its own perfection‘
+“Art has no end but its own perfection”

 Plato